Organic Search in Google Analytics: Quick-Start Guide

 To get set up with Search Console and connect it with Google Analytics (and connect it to WordPress if you’ve got a WordPress site), check out How to Add Google Search Console to WordPress and Analytics.

-Once you’re set up, you’ll be able to access your organic search report by navigating to Performance » Search results:
+Once you’re all set up, you’ll be able to access your organic search report by navigating to Performance » Search results:

 Search console queries report

-Search Console Queries Report in GA4
+Search Console reports in Google Analytics

 For more helpful tips on using Google Search Console, make sure to check out How to Use Google Search Console for SEO: Top 11 Hacks.